Would your health benefit by losing weight?

 For more information, see Healthy Weight – Finding a Balance.

-An online tool for gauging the BMIs of adults — BMI Calculator
+An online tool for gauging the BMI of adults — BMI Calculator

 BMI Table for determining your BMI — NIDDK for the Body Mass Index